 How to Use a Curling Wand: Our Top Tips

-1. Start with day-old hair
+1. Start with day-old hair.

-2. Next up: protection
+2. Next up: protection.

-3. Curl vertically for curlicues.
+3. Curl vertically for ringlets.

 Have you ever seen those photos that show different curling wand tips on how to wrap your hair around the barrel?
 Those are cool and all, but the angle you hold the wand is almost more important.
 You want to keep your angle the same over your whole head to get a uniform look.
 But, on top of that, the angle will change the look of your curls.
 Straight up and down?
 That will give you uniform ringlets.
 Sideways?
 A more structured wave.